Emerging infectious disease, climate change and conservation genomics of northern amphibians

-Together with Anssi Laurila, Uppsala and Jonas Waldenström, Linnaeus University and funded by Formas.
+Together with Anssi Laurila, Patrik Rödin-Mörch Uppsala and Jonas Waldenström, Linnaeus University, funded by Formas.

 A lethal fungal pathogen Batrachochytrium dendrobatidis (Bd) has caused extinction of over 100 species of amphibians globally.
 Our studies have shown that it is lethal also to Swedish amphibians.
-However we do not know why some species and populations are more sensitive than others.
-In the project we study two rare species: green toad and fire-bellied toad, as well as two common species: common toad and moor frog.
-The purpose is to study the presence of Bd in different species and study i) intra-specific differences in resistance and how this relates to elevated temperatures due to global warming effects, ii) differences in gene expression of experimentally infected individuals from southern and northern Sweden in the common toad, and iii) species specific genetic adaptations linked to resistance.
+However, we do not know why some species and populations are more sensitive than others.
+In the project we study two rare and threatened species: green toad and natterjack toad, as well as more common and wide spread species such as common toad and moor frog.
+The purpose is to study the presence of Bd and other diseases in different species and study i) intra-specific differences in resistance and how this relates to elevated temperatures due to global warming effects, ii) differences in gene expression of experimentally infected individuals from southern and northern Sweden in the common toad, and iii) species specific genetic adaptations linked to resistance.

 Coworkers: